Pierre Poilievre: Backbencher (2004–2006)

 Poilievre also sponsored private member Bill C-383, introduced on May 11, 2005, to create a means to recall Members of Parliament through a petition, and Bill C-456, on November 24, 2005, to insert parental responsibility into the Criminal Code by making it an offence for a parent to contribute through negligence, inappropriate action or lack of appropriate action to behaviour that results in their child committing an offence.

-Poilievre also voiced opposition to the appointment of Michaëlle Jean as the Governor General of Canada by taking an issue with Jean's past support of Quebec sovereignty movement.
-Poilievre took out a petition asking the Queen of Canada to dismiss Jean's appointment.
-After the death of Elizabeth II in 2022, Jean said that the Queen dismissed Poilievre's petition over the Queen's belief that she can not intervene in Canadian affairs.
+Poilievre voiced opposition to the appointment of Michaëlle Jean as the Governor General of Canada by taking an issue with Jean's past support of the Quebec sovereignty movement.
+Poilievre took out a petition asking the Queen of Canada to dismiss Jean.
+After the death of Elizabeth II in 2022, Jean said that the Queen dismissed Poilievre's petition over the Queen's belief that she cannot intervene in Canadian affairs.

-In Government
+Parliamentary secretary (2006–2013)

-Poilievre won reelection in the 2006 Canadian federal election with over 50% of the vote.
-The Conservative Party formed a minority government.
-Entering the 39th Canadian Parliament at the age of 26, he still remained the youngest MP in the House of Commons.
+Poilievre won re-election with over 50% of the vote in the 2006 federal election, by which the Conservative party formed a minority government.
+Entering the 39th Canadian Parliament at the age of 26, he remained the youngest MP in the House of Commons.
 Prime Minister Stephen Harper appointed Poilievre to act as Parliamentary Secretary to the President of the Treasury Board, who was his fellow Nepean-area Conservative MP John Baird.
 Poilievre's parliamentary work included overseeing the drafting and adoption of the Federal Accountability Act.

-Addressing the prime minister's apology on behalf of the Canadian government for the Canadian Indian residential school system, Poilievre made remarks to CFRA News Talk Radio regarding the financial compensation and the residential school survivors, for which he later apologized.
-He stated he did not think Canada was "getting value for all this money", instead "we need to engender the values of hard work and independence and self-reliance."
+Addressing the prime minister's apology on behalf of the Canadian government for the Indian residential school system and planned reparations, Poilievre stated he did not think Canada was "getting value for all this money", instead suggesting "we need to engender the values of hard work and independence and self-reliance."
 Poilievre apologized in Parliament the next day, saying, "Mr. Speaker, I rise today to offer a full apology to aboriginal people, to the House and to all Canadians.
 Yesterday, on a day when the House and all Canadians were celebrating a new beginning, I made remarks that were hurtful and wrong.
 I accept responsibility for them, and I apologize."